sap-jay/Exercises-Downloads/README.md

    - Generate and preview the OData UI service to facilitate interaction with the application.

 7. **Implementing Basic Authorizations**
-   - Set up basic authorizations to control access to the purchase order management application.
+   - Set up basic authorizations ( DCL, Instence & Global )

-### Database Tables in ZLEARNING_RAP Package

-1: Create, Enhance, and Validate Database Tables.
+**Intermediate Level** - Mandetory for all

+8. **Enhance the BO Behavior – Early Numbering**
+9. **Enhance the BO Behavior – Determinations**
+10. **Enhance the BO Behavior – Validations**
+11. **Enhance the BO Behavior – Actions**
+12. **Enhance the BO Behavior – Dynamic Feature Control**

 ## 5. Build SAP Fiori Apps with ABAP RAP - Unmanaged Scenario

 Explore the unmanaged scenario of building SAP Fiori apps with ABAP RAP.
-Detailed exercises include:

-- [SAP Fiori Apps with ABAP RAP - Unmanaged Scenario Guide](#) *(Insert link to documentation)*

-### Exercises for Unmanaged Scenario

-- Exercise 1 to Exercise 11: Enhance Data Model, Implement BO Behavior, and Extend Features.
+Use the same set of database tables created for managed scenario.

+ 1. Enhance the Data Model of the Base and Projected BO
+ 2. Enhance the BO Behavior Definition and Projection
+ 3. Implement the Base BO Behavior - Late Numbering
+ 4. Adjust the UI Semantics in the Metadata Extensions
+ 5. Implement the Base BO Behavior - Validations
+ 6. Implement the Base BO Behavior - Actions
+ 7. Implement the Base BO Behavior - Determinations
+ 8. Enhance the BO Behavior with Side Effects
+ 9. Implement the Base BO Behavior - Functions
+ 10. Enhance the BO Behavior with Business Events
+ 11. Implement the Base BO Behavior - Dynamic Feature Control

 ## 6. Side-by-Side Extensibility with SAP BTP ABAP Environment

-Explore side-by-side extensibility with SAP BTP ABAP Environment.
-Key exercises include:
+Explore side-by-side extensibility with SAP BTP ABAP Environment, Base on the Odata Consumption Model and Custom Entity Implimentation in the sessions.

-- [Side-by-Side Extensibility Guide](#) *(Link to detailed documentation)*

-### Exercises for Side-by-Side Extensibility

-- Exercise 1 to Exercise 3: Adapt Code, Consume OData, and Consume SOAP Web Service.
+1. Consume an OData service - use an odata service form an available server or use a service from ES5 [SAP Gateway server (ES5)](https://developers.sap.com/tutorials/gateway-demo-signup.html)
+2. Consume a SOAP Web service - use a SOAP service from an available server or use an open SOAP service from [POSTMAN](https://documenter.getpostman.com/view/8854915/Szf26WHn)
+3. Consume a RFC via service consumption model - [Generate RFC Proxy Classes](https://developers.sap.com/tutorials/abap-environment-generation-rfc-proxy.html)

-## 7. Use ABAP Cloud for Developer Extensibility
+## 7. Use ABAP Cloud for Developer Extensibility (on-stack extensions)

 Extend SAP applications using ABAP Cloud for developer extensibility.
-Exercises include:

-- [ABAP Cloud Developer Extensibility Guide](#) *(Include link to detailed documentation)*

-### Exercises for Developer Extensibility
+1. Consume a released RAP BO - **Can use the objects created during our sessions or create your own objects Enable Extensibility & Release as per C0**

-- Exercise 1 and Exercise 2: Consume Released RAP BO and Extend a RAP Business Object.
+2. Extend a RAP Business object
-  - Exercise 2.1 to Exercise 2.3: Extend Behavior and Data Model.

-Follow these comprehensive guides to efficiently set up, migrate, and develop on SAP BTP with ABAP, ensuring a seamless integration of Fiori apps and extensibility features.
+      -   Extend the behavior (determinations, validations, side-effects)
+      -   Extend the data model (add additional fields)
+      -   Extend the behavior (add an action)